learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 * Mathematically calculate R squared using a toy dataset

-* Calculate the co-efficient of deteremination (R-squared) for a given regression line
+* Calculate the coefficient of determination (R-squared) for a given regression line

 * Interpret the value of R-squared